 The old adage is "You are what you eat," not "You are where you were accepted."
 We're serving up some perspective to untangle your sense of self-worth from your college admissions letters.

+Good grades aren’t enough to drive admission to a top tier college.
 What sets you apart is demonstrable weirdness.
+We'll explain.

 If you cringe at the thought of new social situations, the word “networking” can bring up some negative connotations.
 Like it or not, networking won’t go away—in fact, as you get older, it gets even more important!
 But it doesn’t have to be painful.
 Whether you're a social butterfly or shy bookworm, you can always improve your networking skills to get the best results.
 Here are 7 easy tips for building a great network of connections.